 With more than 30 years of experience in fighting deforestation, the Rainforest Alliance is uniquely positioned to advise governments and companies on how to implement meaningful change in support of healthy forests.
 Our advocacy team works at both the regional and national levels to shape more responsible corporate policies and encourage far-reaching legislative action globally.

-Through our Sector Partnerships Program, we are strengthening the advocacy capacity of local civil society organizations in nine countries across Central America, West and East Africa, and Southeast Asia.
-Focusing on complex issues, such as deforestation and gender equality—which require a sector-wide approach—we support partner organizations in their efforts to lobby local decision makers and business leaders.
+Focusing on complex issues, such as deforestation and gender equality—which require a sector-wide approach—we support local and regional NGOs in their efforts to lobby local decision makers and business leaders.
 With our support, for example, the Kalimajari Foundation in Indonesia is transforming local cocoa supply chains for the better—training farmers in sustainable growing practices and ensuring that there is a reliable market for their crops.
 Kalimajari’s model for quality cocoa has now even been adopted by the Indonesian government.

 From forest conservation to reforestation